variant-inc/lazy-helm-charts/charts/variant-service-deployments/README.md

 and then install the chart using

-`helm upgrade --install devops-istio -n sample-ns -f values.yaml`
+`helm upgrade --install devops-services -n sample-ns -f values.yaml`